jscomponent/casket/README.md

 # Casket CMS

-> Casket Content Management System - Built on [FeathersJS](https://feathersjs.com) using [MongoDB](https://mongodb.com) with [Mongoose](https://mongoosejs.com) 🔥
+> Casket Content Management System - Built on [FeathersJS](https://feathersjs.com) using [MongoDB](https://mongodb.com) with [Mongoose](https://mongoosejs.com) and [Socket.IO](https://socket.io) 🔥

 ## Motivation

+PHP just can't take up the fight against NodeJS anymore, as realtime libraries and other awesome NodeJS packages are spreading around on the internet.
+And coming from a world where WordPress & Laravel have been there for decades, NodeJS is struggling to fill this holes.
-Imagin having an auto scaling real-time server up and running in no time with no limitations, all for free 😵‍💫 In the future perhaps a replacement for systems such as firebase & strapi?
+Imagin having an auto scaled real-time CMS up and running in no time with no limitations, all for free written in NodeJS without writing any code. 😵‍💫💥

+In the future perhaps a replacement for systems such as firebase, strapi & WordPress?

+Where not there yet, but it is surely the right time to get started. 💪🏽

 ## Getting Started